CyberBandit007/CyberBandit007/README.md

 - 👋 Hi, I’m @CyberBandit007
-- 👀 I’m interested in the IT sector: CyberSecurity, PM, AI and ML, Business Analytics
+- 👀 I’m interested in the IT sector: CyberSecurity, PM, AI, ML, Business Information Security, and Advisory
 - 🌱 I’m currently learning Cybersecurity
 - 💞️ I’m looking to collaborate on CyberSecurity International Projects
 - 📫 How to reach me rad.valiev@proton.me